Torch Component[source]

 self.classifier = torch.nn.Linear(...)

-# Preprocess the doc to extract features required to run the embedding
+Preprocess the document to extract features that will be used by the

 return {